xmos/lib_sw_pll/doc/rst/sw_pll.rst

 Introduction
 ************

-``lib_sw_pll`` provides software that, together with the `xcore.ai` application PLL, provides a PLL that will generate a clock that is phase-locked to an input clock.
+``lib_sw_pll`` provides software that, together with the `xcore.ai` or `xcore-400` secondary PLL, provides a PLL that will generate a clock that is phase-locked to an input clock.
 An API is also provided for generating fixed master clocks suitable for audio systems.

 ``lib_sw_pll`` is intended to be used with the `XCommon CMake <https://www.xmos.com/file/xcommon-cmake-documentation/?version=latest>`_
 , the `XMOS` application build and dependency management system.